Best laptops for college in 2024: Student laptops for every budget

 How to choose the best college laptop

-There are a number of factors students should consider before buying a laptop for college.
+There are several factors students should consider before buying a laptop for college.

-The first is portability, which goes hand-in-hand with screen size.
-13-inch and 14-inch laptops are popular among college students because they offer a good balance between screen real estate and portability.
-Ideally you'll stay below 3 pounds as well, although budget or more powerful systems may have you going higher.
+The first is portability, which goes hand in hand with screen size.
+Thirteen- and 14-inch laptops are popular among college students because they balance screen real estate and portability well.
+Ideally, you'll stay below 3 pounds as well, although budget or more powerful systems may have you go higher.

-Battery life is another key component of any good college laptop.
+Battery life is another critical component of any good college laptop.
 If you plan to take the notebook to class or the library, don't count on there being an outlet!
-Consider a laptop that gets at least 9 hours of battery life, which should be enough to get you through a couple of classes with enough juice to hit the library too.
+Choose a laptop with at least 9 hours of battery life, which should be enough to get you through a couple of classes with enough juice to hit the library, too.

-When it comes to specs, we recommend buying a laptop with an Intel 13th Gen Core i5 CPU, AMD Ryzen 7000 series, or Apple M2.
+Regarding specs, I recommend buying a laptop with an Intel 13th Gen Core i5 CPU, AMD Ryzen 7000 series, or Apple M2.
 You should also look for at least 8GB of RAM (16GB if you can afford it) and a minimum of 256GB of storage.

-Don't be afraid to go with a Chromebook if you are looking to keep things affordable and don't have specific Windows or macOS software requirements.
-Chrome OS is completely capable of handling typical college laptop tasks and Chromebooks tend to be more affordable and require less support.
+Don't be afraid to go with a Chromebook if you want to keep things affordable and don't have specific Windows or macOS software requirements.
+Chrome OS can handle typical tasks for university students, and Chromebooks tend to be cheaper and require less support.

-Other things that will help you punch up a successful report or research complex topics include a comfy keyboard and sensitive touchpad.
-And when it's time to relax, be sure to get a laptop with a vivid and bright display.
+Other things that will help you punch up a successful report or research complex topics include a comfy keyboard and a sensitive touchpad.
+And when it's time to relax, get a laptop with a vivid and bright display.

 How we test college laptops

-To determine real-world performance, we task the laptop to convert a 4K video to 1080p resolution and to duplicate a 4.97GB multimedia file.
-Our real-world graphics test is the Sid Meier's Civilization VI: Gathering Storm benchmark with medium settings at 1080p and 4K resolution.
+To determine real-world performance, we task the laptop with converting a 4K video to 1080p resolution and duplicate a 4.97GB multimedia file.
+Our real-world graphics test is Sid Meier's Civilization VI: Gathering Storm benchmark with medium settings at 1080p and 4K resolution, and if it's a gaming laptop, we'll run it through other games like Red Dead Redemption 2, Cyberpunk 2077, and more.

 These tests are complemented with extensive hands-on testing from our reviewers who critique everything from the laptop's materials to the feel of its touchpad.